Hramatskiu/shim-config-loader-start/README.md

   a. copy ssl_truestore and -site.xml files to mapr client hadoop configs folder
   b. execute configure.bat with necessary params
 3. _Copy drivers_ - copy drivers jars mysql to /lib folder others to shim/lib folder
+4. _Use BiServer setup_ - will show installed shims and download and configure choosing shim in Spoon, PRD, PME and Server, also can be used with separate installed Spoon

 **Using tool**: